How Long to Marinate Chicken, Meat, Fish, and Veggies

 - Boneless pieces: 30 minutes to 2 hours

-- Bigger roasts, such a chuck roast, pork shoulder: 2 to 8 hours
+- Bigger roasts, such as chuck roast or pork shoulder: 2 to 8 hours

-- Tougher or larger steaks, like strip, London broil: 1 to 2 hours
+- Tougher or larger steaks, like strip steak or London broil: 1 to 2 hours

 - More tender cuts of meat, like sirloin, skirt or flank steak, lamb or pork chops: 30 minutes to 1 hour